Pakistan's CPEC delusion - first published 2016

 Xinjiang, particularly Cotton & cotton products which are 57% of Pakistan’s

-exports, can now be undercut by Xinjiang’s cotton, which will be subsidised and
+exports, can now be undercut by Xinjiang’s cotton, which will be subsidized and

 transported at low cost to both the Pakistani market and its export partners